LordkTk/Yolo-v3-tiny-train/README.md

 ### Parameters setting:

-After experimenting with several groups of hyperparameters, i found that the most desirable results i got was with:
+After experimenting with several groups of hyperparameters, i found that desirable results can be obtained with:

 --initial learning rate = 5e-4;